 If you deliberately do not tell us about changes, you could be charged with fraud, and a recovery fee may be imposed.

-Balancing your Family Tax Benefit payments
+Balancing your family assistance payments

 Advance payment options